Skip to content

 5. Note opportunities for verification that were missed

-Output: Propagation map showing claim flow across documents with verification assessment at each stage.
+Output: Propagation map showing claim flow across documents with verification assessment and assumption surface at each stage.

 3.3 COMPOUND Phase: Mutation and Authority Analysis